oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 2. Set the URL of the server in a different file
 3. Add `pushstate: enabled` to  `Staticfile`.

 You can see the [modified deploy.sh on GitHub](https://github.com/oktadeveloper/okta-spring-boot-angular-pwa-example/blob/master/deploy.sh).
+Copy the contents of this file on top of your existing `deploy.sh`.

 <blockquote>
 <strong>NOTE:</strong> An alternative to enabling push state is to use hashes in the URL.
 To do this, you can pass in `{useHash: true}` when creating your routes.